 The Applicant requests 7.79 public benefit points for providing fewer than the maximum allowed number of parking spaces.
-The Site Plan data table indicates 406 total spaces are provided but plans show 422 spaces.
+The Site Plan data table indicates 406 total spaces are provided, but plans show 422 spaces.
 The request for 7.79 Minimum Parking public benefit points was based on 406 parking spaces but should have been based on 422 spaces provided.
+Additionally, since the time of approval of Sketch Plan 320230060, parking standards have changed to eliminate minimum parking requirements for residential uses near transit, which applies to this Site Plan.

-Points for this incentive are granted on a sliding scale from no points for providing the maximum allowable number of on-site parking spaces to ten points for providing no more than then minimum number of required parking spaces on-site.
-Based on the formula set forth by the Incentive Density Implementation Guidelines, with 422 parking spaces provided, the Proposal is eligible for 7.45 public benefit points in this category.
-Staff supports 7.45 public benefits points for minimum parking based on the following formula:
+Points for this incentive are granted on a sliding scale from no points for providing the maximum allowable number of on-site parking spaces to ten points for providing no more than the minimum number of required parking spaces on-site.
+Based on the formula set forth by the Incentive Density Implementation Guidelines, with 422 parking spaces provided, and minimum requirement of 76 parking spaces, the Proposal is eligible for 5.01 public benefit points in this category.
+Staff supports 5.01 public benefits points for minimum parking based on the following formula: